MSN

 MSN Student Learning Outcomes

-Create a space for leaders in advanced roles for ‘being-with’ students, staff, and other health care colleagues that reveals authentic nursing presence.
+1. Presence: Create a space for clinicians in advanced roles for ‘being-with’ diverse patients, students, staff, and other health care colleagues that reveal authentic nursing presence.

-Demonstrate and cultivate excellence in leadership praxis through the synthesis of research, theory, and reflective practice.
+2. Praxis: Demonstrate and cultivate excellence in advanced clinical nursing practice through technological competence and synthesis of research, theory, and reflective practice.

-Lead change by serving as an active voice for nurses and nursing with patients, families, communities, and organizations regarding health policy and social justice within an ethical framework.
+3. Advocacy: Lead change through collaborative relationships with other providers, patients and families, communities, and organizations regarding health policy and social justice within an ethical framework.

-Create an environment that promotes critical inquiry through multiple ways of knowing.
+4. Scholarship: Create an environment that promotes ethical critical inquiry through multiple ways of knowing for the translation and application of evidence to practice.

 Curriculum